VISIT OUR ART STORE ▶

 Step 3: Adjust the Effect

-Depending on your needs, you can leave the circles as they are or adjust the size and shape by adding more alcohol or varying the pressure on the cotton swab.
+Depending on the desired result, the circles can be left as they are or adjusted in size and shape by adding more alcohol or varying the pressure applied.

 Pros of the Alcohol Method

-- Works with Common Household Liquids: You don't need any special tools – just grab some alcohol or even perfume!
+• Works with Common Household Liquids: No special tools needed—alcohol or even perfume works.

 Cons of the Alcohol Method